swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 )
 ```

+And, all of this is just discussing how a uniform list of settings could be applied.
+But there are packages that have much more complex requirements.
+Typically, this requires at least some logic within the manifest file.

-These approaches are inconvenient, verbose, and error-prone.
+These existing solutiuons are inconvenient, verbose, and error-prone.
 And because of the subtleties that can arise from compiler behavior differences,
 errors here can be particularly painful.